 Surface runoff harvesting

-One of the methods of harvesting water is through the use of surface runoff harvesting and this is best for urban areas.
+One of the methods of harvesting water is through the use of surface runoff harvesting, and this is best for urban areas.

-In this kind of system, the rain, streams, and small creeks are redirected as surface runoff and people can store it for future purposes.
+In this kind of system, the rain, streams, and small creeks are redirected as surface runoff, and people can store it for future purposes.

 Rooftop rainwater harvesting

-The first flow of the rainwater carries with it some leaves, dust, insects, and animal droppings.
+The first flow of the rainwater carries some leaves, dust, insects, and animal droppings.
 With that, it is best to use a detachable downpipe so you can divert the first flow of the rainwater.

 Rainwater harvesting through solar panels

 Both solar energy and rainwater are renewable resources here on the Earth.
 Solar panels can also be used to harvest rainwater and convert it into drinking quality free from bacteria and any suspended matter.
 The solar panels can power a simple filtration and disinfection process among the rainwater.

 Ways to Filter Rainwater